 In such a case a pre-made or commercial kit may be better for you.
 Here are some good ones to choose from, but remember that their contents may vary and may not have everything listed in the checklist above (or perhaps they have things I haven't listed above).

 Make sure to get a kit that is for home use, not an OSHA kit which is meant to deal with workplace first aid.
-If you don't mind combining supplies you may also want to consider getting a first aid kit which can also serve for emergency and disaster use.
+Don't forget to also get a first aid kit which can serve for emergency and disaster use.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.

 I would love to hear from you, sharing your thoughts, questions, or ideas about this topic, so leave me a comment below.
 I try to always respond back!